Bitmap Indexing in DBMS

-SELECT * FROM STUDENT WHERE New_Emp = "No" and Job = "Salesperson";
+SELECT * FROM Employee WHERE New_Emp = "No" and Job = "Salesperson";

 For this query the DBMS will search the bitmap index of both the columns and perform logical AND operation on those bits and find out the actual result:

-Here the result 0100 represents that the second column has to be retrieved as a result.
+Here the result 0100 represents that the second row has to be retrieved as a result.